tristanmcooper/LabReport3/LabReport3Writeup.md

             $ grep "Dog" ./*/*/* | wc -l
             ```
         And unless there are unconventional capitalizations, we would expect this command to produce the total number of lines (77) minus the lowercase number of lines (66).
-        - OUTPUT:
+        - *Output*:
         ```
         11
         ```
         `77-66` does, in fact, equal `11`
     - **Why is `grep -i` useful in this case?**
-        - Because we, for the sake of our travels, we don't care whether the word appears at the beginning of a sentence (capitalized) or other, only that it appears.
+        - Because, for the sake of our travels, we don't care whether the word appears at the beginning of a sentence (capitalized) or other, only that it appears.
 Without, `grep -i` we would be missing out on eleven whole lines that may contain important information about traveling with dogs.

-2. `grep -i` __second__ example: Lets do a similar example.
-Say we wan't a rough estimate of the ratio of times the word "car" is at the beginning of a sentence in non-fiction books.
+2. `grep -i` __second__ example: Say we wan't a rough estimate of the ratio of times the word "car" is at the beginning of a sentence in non-fiction books.
 *These commands are being run from the `non-fiction` directory*

     - **Beginning of sentence (roughly):**